 New students residing in our residence halls are required to take advantage of one of our University meal plans.
 Freshmen must choose from 21, 19, or 14 meals a week.
 Transfer students living in residence halls must also choose a meal plan, but may be able to choose a lower one based on class standing.
 Those new students residing in South Campus apartments are not required to choose a meal plan as each apartment is equipped with a full kitchen.

 New students should also be sure to familiarize themselves with several important dates related to living in University housing .
 Our online calendar of important dates is continuously being updated and will help to keep new students informed of any upcoming deadlines related to housing and/or meal plans.
 Also remember to keep your syr.edu email account up-to-date as the Housing, Meal Plan, and I.D.
 Card operation uses email as an official line of communication with students.
-We use email frequently to send updates and notifications regarding the housing lottery, relocation opportunities, meal plan change deadlines, etc.
+We use email frequently to send updates and notifications regarding the room selection process, relocation opportunities, meal plan change deadlines, etc.